nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Inserts participation points of a student for that week<br>
 Format: `insertPP STUDENT_INDEX w/WEEK_NUMBER pp/POINTS`

-STUDENT_INDEX: A positive integer that represents the index of student as shown in TAA <br>
+`STUDENT_INDEX`: A positive integer that represents the index of student as shown in Class List display portion of TAA GUI <br>
-WEEK_NUMBER: A integer between 1 and 12 (inclusive of both 1 and 12) <br>
+`WEEK_NUMBER`: A integer between 1 and 12 (inclusive of both 1 and 12) <br>
-POINTS: A integer between 0 and 700 (inclusive of both 0 and 700)
+`POINTS`: A integer between 0 and 700 (inclusive of both 0 and 700)

 Participation points can only be inserted for a week when the attendance is already marked. <br>
 Violation of this will result in a message `Mark the attendance of the student first before inserting points!`